mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

     * Fantastic views of Boulder
     * Lots of other hikes here, easy to make a wrong turn
     * Very popular
+    * My go-to that I show friends that are visiting
   * [Mount Sanitas](https://www.alltrails.com/trail/us/colorado/mount-sanitas-and-sanitas-valley-loop-trail)
     * 3.2mi hard hike located in Boulder, CO (35min from Denver)
     * I think it is easier than Royal Arch